 Treasures like self seeding patches of Trillium, Tree Pæony, Perennial Clematis, Toad Lily and Baptissia can be found.
 There are also collections of Geums, Campanula, Lamium, Potentilla, species Geraniums and many less common perennials

 The large paddock of herbaceous Pæony is a treat to see when in bloom.
 One block has a thousand plants of white Shirley Temple while the second block has over two thousand plants made up of

 26 different varieties of red pink and whites.
 You can walk through the flowers and see the differences between the singles, doubles, bombs and blouses.
 Be sure to bring your camera!

 Flowers are always available to purchase and a sleeved bunch consisting of 5 bud costs $5.
 The flowers in the bunch can be all the same colour or a mixture of whatever you choose.

-Tui and Bellbird are resident in the trees and often sing their thanks for the sugar water.
+Native birds, including Tui, Korimako (Bellbird), warblers and fantails, are resident in the gardens and often sing their thanks for the sugar water.

-The property is wheel chair friendly and for those who find walking long distances a problem, vehicles can be driven right up to the Paeony on request.
-There is ample parking and easy turning, even for large busses.
+The property is wheel chair friendly and for those who find walking long distances a problem, vehicles can be driven right up to the Pæony on request.
+There is ample parking and easy turning, even for large buses.